ditpoo/inventory_marketplace/README.md

 This is a node backend service using express, inversify & sequelize

-I failed to containerize it due to some issue with localstack but it is working locally
+I failed to containerize it due to some issue with localstack but it is working locally you can check the docker and docker compose files to check the progress

 You need the following to run the app